CameronTait/Shop_Inventory/README.md

 * The inventory should track individual products, including a name, total stock quantity, stock currently leased, stock still available, and selling price.

 * The inventory should track customers, including a name, and which products they are subscribed to.
+DONE

 * The shop can sell anything you like, but you should be able to create and edit customers and products separately.

 * Show an inventory page, listing all the details for all the products in stock in a single view.
+DONE

 * As well as showing stock quantity as a number, the app should visually highlight "low stock" and "out of stock" items to the user.

+#### Priority List

+1. For the products - render the stock and selling price (any thing from the database)

+2. In the seed file - create a dummy 'No customer' entry

+3. Create New Customers
+    - a form which will enable you to put in new customer details (name)
+    - Post that to the database so that it saves

+4. Create New Products
+    - a form which will be able to create a new product (including all the details)
+    - Make sure new products are assigned to the 'No Customer' entry